Profilers

 PyTorch profiling

-Profiling machine learning code can become much more complex because we are suddenly beginning to mix different devices (CPU+GPU), that can (and should) overlap some of their computations.
+Profiling machine learning code can become much more complex because we are suddenly beginning to mix different devices (CPU+GPU), which can (and should) overlap in some of their computations.
 When profiling this kind of machine learning code we are often looking for bottlenecks.
-A bottleneck is simple the place in your code that is preventing other processes from performing their best.
+A bottleneck is simply a place in your code that is preventing other processes from performing their best.
 This is the reason that all major deep learning frameworks also include their own profilers that can help profiling more complex applications.

 The image below show a typical report using the

-As the image shows the profiler looks both a the kernel
+As the image shows, the profiler looks both at the kernel

-time (this is the time spend doing actual computations)
+time (this is the time spent doing actual computations)

 and also transfer times such as memcpy